ElucidataInc/ElMaven/docs/LabeledLCMSWorkflow.rst

 * If peak groups of a particular metabolite are separated apart (not aligned well) then we should use stringent alignment parameters to overcome this problem.

 * For a particular metabolite, let’s say if it has n number of groups, then the group which is much closer to the above guidelines should be selected as good peak.
-Multiple groups can also be selected in case of ambiguity (if RT information is not provided).
+Multiple groups can also be selected in case of ambiguity (if retention time information is not provided).

 **A good peak would look similar to the following peaks:**